There are 5 main steps to completing the OPT application and reporting process.

 5. Fulfill Your OPT Reporting Requirements

-These are key dates for undergraduate and Plan C masters students.
+These are key dates for undergraduate and Plan C masters students graduating in Fall 2022.